-Click here for a brief introduction to Peace Literacy and why it will be critical for navigating the VR revolution
+Click here for a brief introduction to Peace Literacy and why it will be critical for navigating the VR revolution, and click here for our use of the term "metaverse."

 Building the Peace Literacy Metaverse